 So, Why do so many people Lie about Distilled Water ?

 We believe the #1 incentive for many people, including some “doctors”, to try to discredit Distilled Water is purely a matter of money.
-A decent counter top water distiller for household use can be purchased and installed for around $150.
-A small reverse osmosis system installed can cost $400 and requires filters that must be replaced regularly because Reverse Osmosis is dependent on these filters to work properly.
+A decent counter top water distiller for household use can be purchased and installed for around $150 (For example, See this).
+A small basic reverse osmosis system installed can cost $400 and requires filters that must be replaced regularly because Reverse Osmosis is dependent on these filters to work properly.
 Distilled water also creates pure clean water for just $0.15 per gallon (varies depending on the actual distiller).
 Distillers are also very easy to maintain – easier than washing dishes.

 So, reverse Osmosis requires a higher upfront cost and regular maintenance costs which makes selling Reverse Osmosis a much more profitable business than selling Distilled water.
 In other words, Many people will sell you Reverse Osmosis because they get a higher commission.
 A similar argument can be made about Atmospheric Water generators.